Diamondbacks' Corbin Carroll adds MLB history to NL Rookie of the Year campaign

 — MLB (@MLB) September 20, 2023

 Arizona swept the two-game series with the Giants.
-In the race for the second of three NL wild-card berths, the team is one game ahead of the Chicago Cubs.
+In the race for the second of three NL wild-card berths, the D-backs are one game ahead of the Chicago Cubs.

-Carroll was also a major factor in Arizona's Tuesday matchup with the Giants, going 2-4 with two RBI and forcing a two-run error in the 8-4 victory.
+Carroll was also a major factor in Arizona's Tuesday game vs. the Giants, going 2-for-4 with two RBI and forcing a two-run error in the 8-4 victory.

-Arizona drafted the outfielder with the 16th overall pick in the 2019 MLB Draft and he hasn't taken his foot off the gas since.

-Out of an expansive class of players, the 5-foot-10 lefty's power and speed stood out as he highlighted top MLB prospects to know.
+Arizona drafted the outfielder with the 16th overall pick in the 2019 MLB Draft, and he hasn't taken his foot off the gas since.
+Out of an expansive class of players, the 5-foot-10 lefty's power and speed stood out ahead of the season and made him a top MLB prospect to know.

 After only 32 career MLB games, he reportedly agreed to an eight-year, $111 million contract that is expected to keep the blossoming star in Arizona for the majority of his career.

 In June, BetMGM had Carroll as the overwhelming favorite for NL ROY.
-Cincinnati Reds' Elly De La Cruz had also put himself on the map shortly after his debut.
+The Cincinnati Reds' Elly De La Cruz also put himself on the map shortly after his debut.
 But De La Cruz had a long way to go to catch Carroll.
 Since then, De La Cruz's odds for the honor have fallen in most books, while today's performance will potentially widen Carroll's gap from the rest of the field.

-Like De La Cruz, Carroll has a pretty great story, With 18 homers and 26 stolen bases at the All-Star Break, he and Atlanta Braves' MVP candidate Ronald Acuña Jr. were the only two members of the 15/15 club.
+Like De La Cruz, Carroll has a pretty great story.
+With 18 homers and 26 stolen bases at the All-Star break, he and Atlanta Braves' MVP candidate Ronald Acuña Jr. were the only two members of the 15/15 club.

-The Seattle native went on to take the field as a starting outfielder in the All-Star game, which was played 11 miles from where he went to high school.
+The Seattle native went on to take the field as a starting outfielder in the All-Star Game, which was played 11 miles from where he went to high school.